urbit/urbit.org-reloaded/content/getting-started/cli.md

 description = "Installation instructions for power users."
 +++

-If you're a power user, you can run the Urbit virtual machine directly using the command line.
-This can be run on your local machine or a server in the cloud, we just cover the general case here.
+If you're a power user, you can run the Urbit runtime (Vere) using the command line.
+This can be run on your local machine or a server in the cloud, we just cover the local case here.
+The runtime is what interprets the Urbit kernel code (Arvo) into commands your specific machine (macOS or Linux) understands.

 Note there is a much more comprehensive [cloud hosting guide](https://operators.urbit.org/manual/running/hosting) which walks through